openwdl/wdl/SPEC.md

 # Namespaces

-Import statements can be used to pull in tasks/workflows from other locations as well as create namespaces.
+Import statements can be used to pull in tasks/workflows from other locations as well as to create namespaces.
 In the simplest case, an import statement adds the tasks/workflows that are imported into the specified namespace.
 For example:

 tasks.wdl
 ```